Shell's BG bid dealt blow with first shareholder dissent

-LONDON Royal Dutch Shell's (RDSa.L) bid to acquire BG Group BG.L was dealt a blow on Friday when a first major shareholder said it would vote against the $49 billion deal due to a weak outlook for oil prices and risks related to BG's assets in Brazil.
+LONDON Royal Dutch Shell's (RDSa.L) bid to acquire BG Group BG.L was dealt a blow on Friday when a first major shareholder said it would vote against the $49 billion deal (34 billion pounds) due to a weak outlook for oil prices and risks related to BG's assets in Brazil.

 Standard Life Investment's announcement came on the same day influential shareholder advisory firm Institutional Shareholder Services (ISS) endorsed the deal, saying the downturn in oil markets did not detract from its strategic benefits.